- Centre for Operations and Supply Chain Research

 Using digital technologies to make the supply chain much more efficient is one thing, but a more radical proposition is one in which their innovative application leads to entirely new business models and market strategies.
 Predicting the future can be ineffective, therefore one solution is to shift from prediction to preparation and readiness.

 A Supply Chain Summit, organised by Leeds University Business School in collaboration with the Supply Chain Council and Squire Patton Boggs, was held on 7 November, bringing together academics and industry to explore issues such as whether supply chains in the Northern region are ready to embrace and exploit emerging technologies.

 As part of the event, June Smith, Regional Affairs Manager - Yorkshire and Humber, EEF, led a panel discussion on the Fourth Industrial Revolution.
 Below, she discusses the challenges and opportunities the revolution presents.
-For a list of the day’s speakers and topics, visit the events page.

 What is the Fourth Industrial Revolution?

 The Fourth Industrial Revolution (4IR) is ushering in new technologies and techniques that will change the products, processes and supply chains involved in every aspect of the manufacturing sector.
 This data connectivity technology will enable manufacturers to maintain their competitive edge in a rapidly changing world, and respond flexibly and quickly to customers’ requirements.
 There are three core components to this transformation:

 - The Industrial Internet of Things (IIoT) – machines and technologies collecting, sharing and acting on data between themselves

 - Big Data – the capture of data on everything and real time analysis of that data by machines and systems